Deployment of Learning Content using the UPK Knowledge Center

 If, and when, you chose to migrate to a new content development tool, you don’t necessarily need to make UPK in its entirety redundant.
 If you are using the Knowledge Center to manage the deployment of your UPK content, this can also manage the introduction of new or additional content so that users have one branded Training Portal for all learning - not just software simulation but any kind of eLearning.
 This will enable you to track and report on all your learning content, new and existing.
 You can continue to run this portal for as long as necessary.

 The tracking and reporting capabilities of the UPK Knowledge Center will also support your evaluation of what content you need to migrate to a new tool.
-By using Knowledge Center reports to audit usage of existing UPK content you can determine what, if any, content needs to be converted and migrated when you eventually say goodbye to UPK.
+By using Knowledge Center reports to audit usage of existing UPK content you can determine what, if any, strategy to take for your UPK content migration when you eventually say goodbye to UPK.

 Latest posts by Jamie Blacoe (see all)